agrawaly52/Coditas/README.md

 1) JDK 8
 2) IDE
-3) po

 ## Running the tests

-Run the junit  class
+Run the junit class in src/test folder

 ## Built With